-Harrington began his culinary career at age 15, working as a fry cook in a family-owned restaurant in Vermont and has been cooking ever since.
-He attended the Culinary Institute of America and spent six years at Five Spice Café, an eclectic Asian restaurant in Vermont.
-While in Vermont, he developed his love for the sweet and spicy flavors found in Asian cuisine and for the pure maple syrup indigenous to the state.
-Chef Harrington also sits of the advisory board for The French Culinary institute in New York and Tucson AAI.
+Joel Harrington began his career at age 15, working as a fry cook in a family-owned restaurant in Vermont, and he has been cooking ever since.
+He landed a job working at Five Spice Café, an eclectic Asian restaurant in Burlington where he developed his love for the sweet and spicy flavors found in Asian cuisine and for the pure maple syrup indigenous to that state.
+After six years of on-the-job training, he decided to further his education by attending the Culinary Institute of America in New York.
+While there, he was awarded the Craig Claiborne BPS Endowed Scholarship for outstanding performance.

 Bolsa Mercado Chef